yasirsharif/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-02_instructions.md

 1. Install and start Microsoft Azure Storage Explorer

-1. Upload some data files to the data container of the Data Lake Gen II Storage Account.
+1. Upload some data files to the containers of the Data Lake Gen II Storage Account.

 ### Task 1: Install Storage Explorer.